mikechamberlain/MC.MvcQuickNav/README.md

 All helpers render their markup semantically as a series of nested unordered list tags, with classes added to the active node and those with children to enable the UI to distinguish these to the user.

-The HTML rendered by the NavigationMenu() helper is compatible with the CSS provided by http://cssmenumaker.com/, so this can be easily dropped in and tweaked, else you can design the CSS from scratch.
+The HTML rendered by the NavigationMenu() helper is completely semantic and compatible with many pure CSS menu examples found on the web.

 An XML provider is included, which parses the navigation tree from an XML file.
-It uses the same file format as ASP.NET WebForms web.sitemap, so you can just drop this file into the root of your website.
+It uses the same file format as ASP.NET WebForms web.sitemap.

 See the example web project for a full exmaple.